vangalasusmi/Data_visualisations/README.md

 ## Challenges
  - I initially started working on Option 1 because I felt my data visualization skills were insufficient for a standalone task.
 I spent four to five hours trying to parse the JSON file by extracting relevant columns into Tableau, failed to connect the other Excel files together, not understanding most of the columns in the tables.
-After going deep down a rabbithole, I deleved into this dataset instead.
-For this dataset, my greatest challenge was trying to use my basic Tableau skills to gain meaningful insights from the limited data types in the dataset.
- - The cluster analysis I performed reset itself quite a number of times, without me fiddling around with anything.
- - The URL links included in the dataset are dummies.
-They're probably attached to a special server only the game can access.
-The pictures are also probably not real-life pictures of the players (most likely animated jpegs).

 ## Future Goals
 Spend more time working on the Cluster analysis for the classification of players by `[Overall Player Ratio]`.
 Also try to perform a Cluster analysis for the `[Player Positions]` category.
 Explore other vital contributors (features) to a player's value (such as player performance metrics e.t.c).